swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 Some examples and their potential drawbacks include:

-* `@concurrent`: only legal on top-level async functions, not types, extensions etc. May require additional rules for `default` to apply to methods, or to be supported on all relevant top-level declarations.
+* `@concurrent`: only legal on top-level async functions, not types, extensions, etc. May require additional rules for `default` to apply to methods, or to be supported on all relevant top-level declarations.
 * `@preconcurrency`: there is potentially unique value in being locally explicit about `@preconcurrency`, and it may be desirable to avoid proliferation.
 * `@unsafe`: may conceal unsafe behavior outside of the intended scope, and potentially disguises the unsafe nature of the file from a programmer reading a single function in isolation.
 * access control: extreme non-local behavior, applying access control to a top-level declaration does not affect its contents, and accidentally making something public in your API is hard to walk back.